Discrimination against asexual people: Institutional

 In some jurisdictions, marriages can be voided if not legitimised by consummation.
-This has been viewed as being discriminatory to asexuals.
+Some scholars have argued that this is discriminatory against asexuals.
 Sex education programmes in schools have also been claimed as discriminatory to asexuals.

 In early 2015, Russia passed a law banning, amongst others, people with "disorders of sexual preference" from obtaining driving licences.
 The Association of Russian Lawyers for Human Rights stated that it effectively banned "all transgender people, bigender, asexuals, transvestites, cross-dressers, and people who need sex reassignment" from driving.
+In 2026, Niger enacted a new penal code that criminalises asexual "practices".